RTXteam/RTX/README.md

 # Organization of the ARAX/RTX software repository

-ARAX and RTX are mostly written in the Python programming language and a small amount of Javascript and bash shell.
-Yet Another Markup Language (YAML) and Javascript Object Nontation (JSON) are extensively used for configuration files.
+ARAX and RTX are mostly written in the Python programming language and a small amount of JavaScript and bash shell.
+Yet Another Markup Language (YAML) and JavaScript Object Notation (JSON) are extensively used for configuration files.
 Many examples of analysis workflow code that access RTX and/or ARAX are provided in Jupyter notebook format, in several places in the code-base.